elchs/LetoDBf/Readme.txt

       6. Variables management

- Letodb allows to manage variables, which are shared between applications, connected to the server and with the server itself.
+ Letodb allows to manage variables, which are shared between applications, connected users to the server and with the server itself.
 All operations on variables are performed consecutively by one thread, so the variables may work as semaphores.